dashbird/site/content/blog/create-your-first-website-in-15-minutes.md

 # Create your service #

-Almost done, bare with me.
+Almost done, bear with me.
 Open up your serverless.yml file and paste the following:

 ```
 service: awesomesauce